raspberrypilearning/catch-the-bus/en/step_4.md

 --- task ---

-Add code to get the hippo to its start position and show:
+Add code to get the hippo to its start position:

 ```blocks3
 when flag clicked